mkenney/docker-devenv/README.md

 `--tmux` or `--vimrc` options when starting a new instance with the `init` or `restart` commands.

+You may want to install and use a compatible font in your terminal.
+I use (iTerm 2)[https://www.iterm2.com/] with the ("Liberation Mono Powerline")[https://github.com/powerline/fonts/tree/master/LiberationMono] font.
+If you're using iTerm, you should also uncheck the "Treat ambiguous-width characters as double width" setting.

 ### Common packages

 * curl dialog exuberant-ctags fonts-powerline git graphviz htop less libfreetype6-dev libjpeg62-turbo-dev libmcrypt-dev libpng12-dev libbz2-dev libaio1 locate man powerline python python-dev python3 python3-dev python-pip python-powerline python-powerline-doc rsync rsyslog ruby sudo tcpdump telnet tmux unzip wget vim-nox vim-addon-manager x11-xserver-utils